martin-merener/Machine-Learning/Support Vector Machines with Kernels/README.md

 8) SVM_script_clsMultKernelCG.m: binary/multiclass classification for non-linearly separable data via Conjugate Gradient minimization.

+9) SVM_script_clsMultKernelMiniBatchCG.m: binary/multiclass classification for non-linearly separable data, via mini-batch Conjugate Gradient.
+In particular, it includes: stochastic conjugate gradient, and plain conjugate gradient (i.e., implementation 8), and interesting cases in between, e.g., a mini-batch of 10% of the training set.

 Each script contains a source for the explanation behind the technique employed.